AnyaAven/rithm-pre-work/personal-website/text-content.md

 Perform SQL operations for data manipulation and data definition

 Deploy applications with Heroku and Amazon Web Services

+Use the command line and shortcuts to quickly navigate the terminal

 Effectively utilize frameworks such as jQuery, Bootstrap, Flask, and Redux